-(d) Nothing in this article repeals or limits any provision of Section 41-4-400, relating to the procurement authority of the Division of Construction Management.
-To the extent any provision contained in this article conflicts with Section 41-4-400, the latter governs.

-(e) Nothing in this chapter repeals or limits any provision of Section 14-7-8, relating to the procurement authority of Alabama Correctional Industries.
-To the extent any provision contained in this chapter conflicts with Section 14-7-8, the latter governs.

-4 (f) This article does not apply to any state 5 authority, board, or other entity with respect to contracts 6 relating to the issuance of debt which is required to be 7 repaid from sources other than state funds.

-8 (g) This article does not apply to direct health 9 care services provided by the Alabama Department of Public 10 Health.
+- (d) Nothing in this article repeals or limits any provision of Section 41-4-400, relating to the procurement authority of the Division of Construction Management.
+To the extent any provision contained in this article conflicts with Section 41-4-400, the latter governs. - (e) Nothing in this chapter repeals or limits any provision of Section 14-7-8, relating to the procurement authority of Alabama Correctional Industries.
+To the extent any provision contained in this chapter conflicts with Section 14-7-8, the latter governs. - (f) This article does not apply to any state authority, board, or other entity with respect to contracts relating to the issuance of debt which is required to be repaid from sources other than state funds. - (g) This article does not apply to direct health care services provided by the Alabama Department of Public Health. - (h) Nothing in this article applies to the administration of health benefit plans by a governmental body and supplies or services related thereto.

-(h) Except for capital equipment, this article does not apply to the purchase by a public hospital of medical products, medical supplies, medical devices, services, implants, pharmaceuticals, fluids, gases, and any other medical products which are used in the course of treating patients, or to support the treatment of patients.
+(h)(i) Except for capital equipment, this article does not apply to the purchase by a public hospital of medical products, medical supplies, medical devices, services, implants, pharmaceuticals, fluids, gases, or any other medical products which are used in the course of treating patients, or to support the treatment of patients.

-(i) (1) Except as provided in subdivision (2), the purchase of supplies or services negotiated on behalf of two-year and four-year colleges and universities may be awarded without competitive bidding, provided that no state revenues, appropriations, or other state funds are expended or committed and when it is determined by the respective board that financial benefits will accrue to the institution.
+(i)(j)(1) Except as provided in subdivision (2), the purchase of supplies or services negotiated on behalf of two-year and four-year colleges and universities may be awarded without competitive bidding, provided that no state revenues, appropriations, or other state funds are expended or committed and when it is determined by the respective board that financial benefits will accrue to the institution.

-(2) When an Alabama business entity organized under the laws of this state is available to supply the product or service purchased or negotiated under subdivision (1), the Alabama business entity shall have preference unless the product or service supplied by a foreign corporation is substantially different or superior to the product or service supplied by the Alabama business entity.

-(3) Public notice shall be provided by the purchasing agency within 10 days of the execution of a contract under this subsection.
+- (2) When an Alabama business entity organized under the laws of this state is available to supply the product or service purchased or negotiated under subdivision (1), the Alabama business entity shall have preference unless the product or service supplied by a foreign corporation is substantially different or superior to the product or service supplied by the Alabama business entity. - (3) Public notice shall be provided by the purchasing agency within 10 days of the execution of a contract under this subsection.
 The public notice shall include, at a minimum, the terms and conditions of any of the supplies or services that are contracted through negotiation without being competitively bid and the name and address of the recipient of the contract.

-(j) This article does not apply to purchases and contracts for the repair of equipment used in the construction and maintenance of highways by the Department of Transportation.
+(j)(k) This article does not apply to purchases and contracts for the repair of equipment used in the construction and maintenance of highways by the Department of Transportation.

-15 (k) This article does not apply to public works16 projects governed by Title 39.
+$\frac{(k)}{(l)}$ This article does not apply to public works projects governed by Title 39.

-17 (1) This article does not apply to the purchase by 18 the Department of Transportation of road building materials for transportation infrastructure in the state.
-Road building 19 20 materials may be purchased from private land owners or 21 commercial providers from the nearest or most cost-effective 22 source available for the particular application.
-Road building materials include dirt, gravel, stone, slag, or borrow 23 24 materials, in natural state or processed by crushing, grading 25 or screening processes.
+the materials may be purchased from private land owners or commercial providers from the nearest or most cost-effective source available for the particular application.
+Road building materials include dirt, gravel, stone, slag, or borrow materials, in natural state or processed by crushing, grading, or screening processes.

-(m) This article does not apply to purchases of supplies and services for the maintenance and operation of highway infrastructure and right-of-way by the Department of Transportation.
+(m) (n) This article does not apply to purchases of supplies and services for the maintenance and operation of highway infrastructure and right-of-way by the Department of Transportation.

-(n) Nothing in this article is intended to repeal or limit any provision of Article 2, Chapter 1, Title 23, relating to the powers and authority of the Department of Transportation.
+(n)(o) Nothing in this article is intended to repeal or limit any provision of Article 2, Chapter 1, Title 23, relating to the powers and authority of the Department of Transportation.
 To the extent any provision contained in this article conflicts with Article 2, Chapter 1, Title 23, the latter governs.